 Developing a tracking system.
 Although Title IX provides districts with a tremendous amount of flexibility when resolving such disparities, it can be challenging to track and document the offsetting benefits to each program.
 This is why it is critical for LEAs to have a system for tracking and monitoring outside sources of funding.
-The system does not need to be unduly complicated-it can be a simple Excel spreadsheet-but it should collect basic information, such as where a particular donation came from, how it was spent, and which program-girls' or boys'-it benefited.
+The system does not need to be unduly complicated, but it should collect basic information, such as where a particular donation came from, how it was spent, and which program-girls' or boys'-it benefited.